SCL-Project/Tokenization/Whitepaper.md

 The need to change the VAT system arises from its inherent inefficiencies and susceptibility to fraud, as its all-phase taxation structure leads to complex calculations and creates opportunities for a range of fraudulent activities.
 Moreover, in Switzerland, common evasion methods like smuggling, undervaluation, and misuse of tax rates, as reported by the Bundesamt für Zoll und Grenzsicherheit (BAZG), highlight the persistent challenges in VAT administration, underscoring the urgency for systemic reform.

 ## Assumptions
-- Deployment on ethereum blockchain: Assumption of integrity of the blockchain data (in a real world adoption a private blockchain would be expedient)
+- Deployment on sepolia testnet (ethereum blockchain): Assumption of integrity of the blockchain data (in a real world adoption a private blockchain would be expedient)
 - Government collaboration
 - Adoption by businesses
-- No dependency on oracles
 - Scalability of the blockchain

+## Open Issues
+- Exchange rate oracle CHF-EUR for precise currency swaps

 ## Smart Contracts
 ### [ReceiptTokenContract](VAT%20fraud/ReceiptTokenContract.sol)